litpuvn/auto-scorer/concept_extractor/README.md

 1. File Extension, .txt
 2. Rows represent different answers from the same question
 3. No empty rows
-4. There must be a grade in the <filename>_grade.txt file for every answer in the <filename>.txt file
+4. There must be a grade in the "filename"_grade.txt file for every answer in the "filename".txt file

 **Psuedo Example (Answer File):**
 ```